mtaimoorkhan/jml4sec/OpenSecMonitor/OpenJML21/README.md

 - Solvers

 Each of these repos can be pulled / downloaded from [OpenJML's github](https://github.com/OpenJML)

+Please make sure all versions of each repos are for OpenJML version "21-0.8" as that is the current version our tool runs upon.
+The tool can be upgraded by copying all additions to the newer version, however due to OpenJML updating, I can not say if the additions will be stable in later releases.

 This project is located in OpenJML-master/OpenJML21 (and where all commands should be ran in)